Kampot mountain

 1. Take a Riverboat Trip ⛵

-Kampot is situated along the Preaek Tuek Chhu river so there are loads of water-based activities to do here (such as boat trips along the river and stand-up paddleboarding) as well as just lazing on the banks and enjoying the views.
-But there is so much more to do and see in Kampot than just enjoying the beautiful river setting…
+Kampot is situated along the Preaek Tuek Chhu River, so there are plenty of water-based activities on offer – think boat trips and stand-up paddleboarding, as well as lazing on the banks and enjoying the view!

 2. Visit a Pepper Plantation ፨